arhohuttunen/arhohuttunen.com/content/post/junit-5-migration/index.md

 |                                 | `assumeNotNull()`      | Removed                      |
 |                                 | `assumeNoException()`  | Removed                      |

+One more noteworthy thing is that the test classes and methods we write ourselves in JUnit 4 have to be `public`.

+JUnit 5 removes this restriction, and test classes and methods can be _package-private_.
+We can see this difference in all the examples provided.

 Next, let's take a closer look at the changes in the testing classes and methods.

 ### Assertions